zenon70/rocketprogram.github.io/README.md

 - surface features such as mountains and valleys are not simulated.

 ## design choices

+- functional programming. wherever possible and practical, *pure* (independent)  functions are written and utilized. this keeps the working pieces of the program separate, and therefore makes the program more reliable and more extensible. it is my goal to make it so that advanced users and programmers can easily understand and use the code.

+- the internal structure of the code uses the x, y, and z of space conventions, not cgi graphics animation conventions which is the de facto standard in the threejs 3D library and many other programs. the benefit of using space conventions is that all formulas, source code, data input/output, etc., will not need to be converted. this helps avoid confusion for the advanced users and programmers.

+- icrf orientation. the x, y, and z used in the program refer to icrf (international celestial reference frame) orientation. this makes it so the threejs built-in skybox can be used for the stars, as it doesn't have to be rotated. this is the most efficient way to go, and, imho, makes the most sense.

 - the surfaces of planets are used as textures instead of with clouds, if i could find surface textures for the object. for example, the 2nd planet surface texture is used. this will aid in attempting to land in the correct location.